 - Finalize decision: The selection committee makes final selections, and initiates acceptance and rejection communications to the submitters.

-- Register for the Event: applicants that receive acceptance have a 60 day period to register for the designated training or conference.
+- Register for the Event: applicants that receive acceptance have a 60-day period to register for the designated training or conference.

 - Event Payment: Event payment must be arranged with WiA in 2023 within 60 days of the award decision communication.

 - Attend: The applicant must attend the event, or notify WiA and arrange for refunds.
 If the applicant is not able to attend for circumstances including event cancellation or personal challenge, the applicant will be responsible to repay WiA the full awarded and disbursed funds.
-Once funds are refunded to Women in Agile, applicant may reschedule with another provider, provided they meet the committee approval.
+Once funds are refunded to Women in Agile, the applicant may reschedule with another provider, provided they meet the committee approval.